-- 18. The record plat must show necessary easements. - 19.
-The record plat must reflect common ingress/egress and utility easements over all shared driveways. - 20.
+- 19. The record plat must reflect common ingress/egress and utility easements over all shared driveways. - 20.
 The record plat must reflect a thirty (30)-foot building restriction line from Berkshire Drive, as shown on the Preliminary Plan.

 Certified Preliminary Plan